gluster/glusterdocs/Administrator Guide/Setting Up Volumes.md

     > - Make sure you start your volumes before you try to mount them or
     > else client operations after the mount will hang.

     > - GlusterFS will fail to create a replicate volume if more than one brick of a replica set is present on the same peer.
-For eg. four node replicated volume with a more that one brick of a replica set is present on the same peer.
+For eg. a four node replicated volume where more than one brick of a replica set is present on the same peer.
     >

     >         # gluster volume create <volname> replica 4 server1:/brick1 server1:/brick2 server2:/brick3 server4:/brick4
     >         volume create: <volname>: failed: Multiple bricks of a replicate volume are present on the same server.
 This setup is not optimal.
 Use 'force' at the end of the command if you want to override this behavior.

-    >  Use the `force` option at the end of command if you want to create the volume in this case.
+    >  Use the `force` option at the end of command if you still want to create the volume with this configuration.

 ### Arbiter configuration for replica volumes